Sierra-Alpha/desert/readme.md

 If this has interested you and you want to know more you can see the [project report](./docs/project-report.md) which details the journey and why decisions were made for various aspects of the project.

+## Licence

+It is intended that as much as possible is released under GPL3, see licenses.md for more info, this does not overide any underlying works that have different licences their original licences shall still apply to their works (But I think everything is GPL3 anyway)

 ## Contributing